 Two FME Mentors will be assigned to each FME section.
 It is expected that FME mentors will develop a productive working relationship with their faculty members and also be a visible and positive influence to all of the students in their sections.
 The FME Mentors play an important role in guiding first year students through the Foundation Management and Entrepreneurship Experience both inside and outside of the classroom.
 This is a paid position of 6–12 hours per week (which includes attending FME class twice per week).
-FME Mentors are required to attend mandatory training sessions prior to the start of the fall semester, as well as monthly meetings in Fall / Spring semesters.
+FME Mentors are required to attend mandatory training sessions prior to the start of the fall semester, as well as team meetings throughout the academic year.
 All applicants for the FME Mentor position must have a 2.8 minimum GPA.
 The contact for the FME Mentors is Kevin O'Leary.

 Peer Career Ambassador (PCAs)

-Peer Career Ambassadors are the face of the Hoffman Family Undergraduate Center for Career Development for first and second year students setting the foundation as they explore the services CCD has to offer.
+Peer Career Ambassadors are the face of the Hoffman Family Undergraduate Center for Career Development as students explore the services CCD has to offer.
 PCAs are trained to develop the skills and expertise to assist their peers with their career related needs as well as promote services and offerings and the CCD brand across campus.
 Students will staff the front desk to welcome students and employers, will maintain a blog, and collaborate with other key student leaders on campus to organize events and present on key foundational career topics to students.
 Students must be willing and able to promote CCD services, resources and brand CCD to their peers.
 Students must have strong communication skills, have an interest in the career development process, and be comfortable advising peers and presenting to large and small groups.
 On average, a PCA will work between 8–10 hours per week and will be paid.
-For more information, download the Peer Career Ambassador (pdf) job description.
+For more information, download the Peer Career Ambassador job description.
 The contact for the PCAs is Lee Goldstein.